mindspore-ai/docs/docs/federated/docs/source_en/index.rst

    Identify scenarios where federated learning is used and accumulate local data for federated tasks on the client.

-2. `Model Selection and Client Deployment <https://www.mindspore.cn/federated/docs/en/master/image_classification_application.html#generating-a-device-side-model-file>`_
+2. `Model Selection and Framework Deployment <https://www.mindspore.cn/federated/docs/en/master/image_classification_application.html#generating-a-device-side-model-file>`_

-   Select or develop a model prototype and use a tool to generate a device model that is easy to deploy.
+   Select or develop a model prototype and use a tool to generate a federated learning model that is easy to deploy.

 3. `Application Deployment <https://www.mindspore.cn/federated/docs/en/master/image_classification_application.html#simulating-multi-client-participation-in-federated-learning>`_

-   Deploy the Federated-Client to the device application, and set the federated configuration task and deployment script on the cloud.
+   Deploy the corresponding components to the business application and set up federated configuration tasks and deployment scripts on the server.

 Common Application Scenarios
 ----------------------------